artdgn/blast-gas-king/README.md

 - **Second Player**: Overtake the leader and you're guaranteed to earn more than what you spent, thanks to a minimum 50% fee claim.
 - **Beyond Two Players**: More competition means profit for the winner is guaranteed.

-## Big Bang Competition

-- **Engaging Introduction to Blast**: Offers a fun, competitive platform for users to familiarize themselves with Blast's gas fee claiming mechanism.
-- **User Value**: The game's mechanics are easy to grasp, and the risks are minimal.
-- **Ecosystem Benefit**: Encourages early gas fee claims, benefiting the sequencer with high share of the fees while promoting network utilization.
-- **Showcases Blast's Uniqueness**: Highlights a distinctive feature of Blast L2, demonstrating the platform's innovative approach to gas fee management.
-- **Future Growth Potential**: Provides a foundation for more complex extensions, including additional reward systems like Blast points or reward NFTs.

 ## Contracts flow

 1. `GasKingGame` contract is used to create `Hill`s (game servers) which differ only by `claimDelay`.
 There's 3 default hills (1 minutes, 1 hour, 1 day).